iyedhouhou007/anti-wast/README.md

 npm run dev
 ```

-Make sure MongoDB is running on your machine or configure your `.env` file.
+Make sure MongoDB is running on your machine and configure your `.env` file.

 ## 📬 API Documentation